NarasimhaSwamy202/NarasimhaSwamy202/README.md

    &bull; 🌱 I’m currently learning       :- DataScience,ML,AI
-   &bull; 👯 I’m looking to collaborate on:- Applied AI projects &bull; 💬 Ask me about                 :- Machine Learning
+   &bull; 👯 I’m looking to collaborate on:- Applied AI projects &bull; 💬 Ask me about                 :- Machine Learning &bull; ⚡ 3 SQL databases walked into a NoSQL bar.
+A little while later they walked out, because they couldn’t find a table 😎
  </pre>

 <!---